bkesterbyld/maroon-potato/src/pages/index.md

           Aggregating disparate corporate and partner data to power new projects is slow and painful.
-Above provides an easy way to get customer, ERP and other data into one collaborative environment to enable new apps and migrate data sets to the cloud.
+Above provides an easy way to get customer, ERP and other data into one collaborative environment to enable new apps and migrate outdated systems to the cloud.
         content_align: left
         actions:
           - label: Learn More